 The University of Oregon has offered programs in Portland for more than 100 years.
-Continuing this tradition, the University of Oregon in Portland—based in the historic White Stag Block—offers students and professionals advanced learning opportunities.
-By working closely with businesses and city leaders, the university provides students with real-world opportunities that are well suited to a large metropolitan area.
-In addition, the facility serves as a hub of activity, discussion, and debate, with lectures, exhibits, seminars, and other public events.
+Continuing this tradition, the University of Oregon Portland—based in the historic White Stag Block—offers students and professionals advanced learning opportunities, professional graduate degree programs, and access to city and industry leaders.
+Students have access to support services, career counseling, branches of the UO Libraries and the Duck Store, and state-of-the-art maker-spaces.

-The School of Architecture and Allied Arts at the University of Oregon in Portland partners in multiple ways with the city and the metropolitan area through teaching, research, creative work, and service activities.
-Portland is an extraordinary urban laboratory for the University of Oregon and the school’s students and faculty members.
+The College of Design at the University of Oregon Portland partners in multiple ways with the city and the metropolitan area through teaching, research creative work, and service activities.
+Portland is an extraordinary urban laboratory for the University of Oregon students and faculty members.

 School of Journalism and Communication